 Bilberry bumblebees are most often found in the Scotland’s iconic moorlands.
 Its Latin name is Bombus monticola.
 This loosely translates as ‘the booming mountaineer’, so perhaps it could be described as the Cameron McNeish of the insect world!
-It certainly is a gorgeous looking bee, with an orange-red abdomen and two yellow stripes on the thorax.
+It certainly is a gorgeous looking bee, with an orange-red tail and two yellow stripes on the thorax.
 Queen bumblebees need pollen from bilberry flowers to start off their nests in the spring, hence the name.
-They are also known as blaeberry bumblebee in Scotland.
+They are also known as the Mountain bumblebee, or the Blaeberry bumblebee in Scotland.

 - Help promote action to reduce the impacts of climate change

-- Help raise awareness of our BeeWalk citizen science programme, which records essential data about bumblebee populations.
+- Help raise awareness of our BeeWalk citizen science scheme, where volunteers record essential data about bumblebee populations.

 - Promote well-managed moorlands with a diversity of flowers, not just heather.